The Deep Red Problem When Every Brand Chases the Same Differentiator

 Is operational excellence enough to differentiate a brand?

-No, operational excellence is usually a requirement, not a differentiator.
-Fast shipping, reliable fulfillment, and low defect rates matter because they prevent disappointment, but buyers rarely reward them with loyalty on their own.
-If every serious competitor can meet the same service bar, operations become table stakes.
+Operational excellence is usually a requirement, not a differentiator.
+Fast shipping, reliable fulfilment, and low defect rates matter because they prevent disappointment, but buyers rarely reward them with loyalty on their own.
+When every serious competitor can meet the same service bar, operations become table stakes.

 How can a brand tell whether its differentiator is still distinct?

 Ask whether a buyer could name three competitors and accurately repeat your claim for each one.
 If the answer is yes, the claim has probably blurred into category language.
-A brand should also check whether the claim changes search behavior, improves recall, or gives sales and support teams a reason to say something specific instead of generic.
+A brand should also check whether the claim changes search behaviour, improves recall, or gives sales and support teams a specific reason to say something instead of generic.

 What should a brand do instead of chasing the same differentiator as everyone else?

-It should choose a point of view that is harder to copy, then build the business and the message around it.
+It should choose a point of view that is harder to copy and then build the business and the message around it.
 That can mean serving a narrower buyer, making a sharper tradeoff, or owning a specific use case that the category ignores.
-The goal is to be meaningfully different in a way that buyers can feel, not to win the same race with a slightly better slogan.
+The goal is to be meaningfully different in a way buyers can feel, rather than trying to win the same race with a slightly better slogan.

 Can a brand win without being the best on the category’s main buying criteria?